1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsArea Development Grant Program is sponsored by Appalachian Regional Commission (ARC).
-This program supports economic growth in Appalachia through investments in critical infrastructure and workforce development, including education.
-It targets 423 counties across 13 states, encouraging local communities to collaborate with state governments.
+The Area Development Grant Program supports economic growth in Appalachia through investments in critical infrastructure and workforce development.
+While broad, it can include projects that enhance utilities and community well-being, which can have health-related impacts.

 Get alerted about grants like this